PiWebswiss/raspberry_PI5_hailo/README.md

 2. **Process Video Input**:
    - Open a video file or stream as the input source.
-   - Read frames sequentially, perform object detection inference on each frame, and overlay the detection results on **bounding boxes and labels** — all that is done by the [DeGirum SDK](https://github.com/DeGirum/hailo_examples).
+   - Read frames sequentially, perform object detection inference on each frame, and overlay the detection results on **bounding boxes and labels** using [DeGirum SDK](https://github.com/DeGirum/hailo_examples).

 3. **Stream Processed Video**:
    - Serve the processed frames over HTTP or WebSocket using FastAPI.